near/docs/docs/validator/economics.md

 ## 1. NEAR tokens to stake

-NEAR protocol determines validators at the end of each `epoch`, ordering them by the size of their stake.
-Current validators are re-elected automatically, by *re-staking* their tokens plus the accrued rewards; new validators may replace an existing one if they offer a more significant stake.
+NEAR protocol determines validators before every new `epoch`, electing them by the size of their stake.
+Current validators are enrolled automatically and the end of the `epoch`, by *re-staking* their tokens plus the accrued rewards; new validators may replace an existing one if they offer a higher stake.

-As a validator, you can obtain a *seat* by:
+You can obtain a validator *seat* by:
 - Staking your NEAR tokens
 - Staking delegated NEAR tokens

 <blockquote class="info">
     <strong>did you know?</strong><br><br>
-    A large enough stake can obtain more than one seat, multiplying the rewards.
+    A large enough stake can obtain more than one seat, multiplying your rewards.
 </blockquote>

 ### Stake your NEAR tokens

-Use [NEAR Shell](../development/near-clitool.md) to issue a staking transaction and append your transaction to the `proposals`.
-At the end of the `epoch`, if your proposal is sufficient, your node will become a validator - and will begin to generate chunks/blocks after one more epoch.
-You will be able to monitor the `proposals`, and eventually top-up your transaction to increase your odds.
+Use [NEAR Shell](../development/near-clitool.md) to append your staking transaction to the current `proposals`.
+At the end of the `epoch`, if your proposal is sufficient, your node will become a validator - and will begin to generate rewards after one more epoch.
+If needed, you can increase anytime your `proposal` by signing a larger staking transaction using the same *stakingKey*.

 ### Stake delegated NEAR tokens

-NEAR leverages *smart contracts* for delegation.
-Therefore, every validator should implement its staking contract, or use one already available among the community.
+NEAR leverages *smart contracts* for validators that offer delegation.
+Therefore, every validator may implement its staking contract, or use one made available from the community.
 This option is still work in progress, so please follow the [NEP on GitHub](https://github.com/nearprotocol/NEPs/blob/staking-contract/text/0000-staking-contract.md) for the specifications, and add your comments in the 'Riskless Delegation' discussion on [NEAR's Commonwealth](https://commonwealth.im/near/proposal/discussion/357-riskless-delegation-aka-tezos-delegation).

 <blockquote class="warning">